leogaggl/betterforboothby/content/page/why-boothby-deserves-better.md

 ---
-title: "Why Boothby Deserves Better"
+title: "Why the Electorate of Boothby Deserves Better"
 weight: 3
-description: "Find out why Boothby deserves better representation.
+description: "Find out why the Electorate of Boothby deserves better representation.
 We examine the voting records of past and present members and make the case for a true community independent."
-keywords: ["why boothby deserves better", "voting record", "independent", "community", "politics", "adelaide"]
+keywords: ["why the Electorate of Boothby deserves better", "voting record", "independent", "community", "politics", "adelaide", "Aberfoyle Park", "Belair", "Blackwood", "Brighton", "Glenelg", "Marion", "Mitcham", "Seacliff"]
 ---

-The people of Boothby care deeply about our environment, government integrity, and a fair go for all.
+The people of the Electorate of Boothby, from the coast to the hills, in suburbs like Aberfoyle Park, Belair, Blackwood, Brighton, Glenelg, Marion, Mitcham, and Seacliff, care deeply about our environment, government integrity, and a fair go for all.
 We expect our elected representative to reflect those values in Canberra.

-However, a look at the voting record of our current member for Boothby, Louise Miller-Frost, shows a worrying disconnect between what our community wants and how our vote is being used in Parliament.
+However, a look at the voting record of our current member for the Electorate of Boothby, Louise Miller-Frost, shows a worrying disconnect between what our community wants and how our vote is being used in Parliament.
 Since being elected in May 2022, our member has voted with the Labor party 100% of the time, even when it goes against the interests of our community and the platforms many of us voted for.

 This isn't about personality; it's about policy and priorities.
-It's about ensuring our representative is a voice for Boothby first, not just a vote for a party.
+It's about ensuring our representative is a voice for the Electorate of Boothby first, not just a vote for a party.

 ### A Record of Disappointing Votes